bitnami/containers/containers/zookeeper/README.md

   ...
 ```

-## Setting up a Zookeeper ensemble
+## Setting up a ZooKeeper ensemble

-A Zookeeper (https://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html) cluster can easily be setup with the Bitnami Zookeeper Docker image using the following environment variables:
+A ZooKeeper (https://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html) cluster can easily be setup with the Bitnami ZooKeeper Docker image using the following environment variables:

  - `ZOO_SERVERS`: Comma or colon separated list of servers.
 Example: zoo1:2888:3888,zoo2:2888:3888.
 No defaults.

 For reliable ZooKeeper service, you should deploy ZooKeeper in a cluster known as an ensemble.
 As long as a majority of the ensemble are up, the service will be available.
-Because Zookeeper requires a majority, it is best to use an odd number of machines.
+Because ZooKeeper requires a majority, it is best to use an odd number of machines.
 For example, with four machines ZooKeeper can only handle the failure of a single machine; if two machines fail, the remaining two machines do not constitute a majority.
 However, with five machines ZooKeeper can handle the failure of two machines.

 You have to use 0.0.0.0 as the host for the server.
 More concretely, if the ID of the zookeeper1 container starting is 1, then the ZOO_SERVERS environment variable has to be 0.0.0.0:2888:3888,zookeeper2:2888:3888.zookeeper3:2888:3888.
 See below: